openstack-charmers/bot-control/tools/README.charm-what.md

 ##### Hacking / Testing

 NOTE: this repo is really a collection of PoC and tactical scripts.
-It is intended to be refactored into a more proper python module.
+It is intended to be refactored into a more proper python module at some point.

 Some basic unit tests exist.
 To check: